postmanlabs/postman-mcp-server/README.md

 **Note:** For Docker set up and installation, see [DOCKER.md](./DOCKER.md).

-STDIO supports the following tool configurations:
+The local server supports the following tool configurations:

 - **Minimal** — (Default) Only includes essential tools for basic Postman operations.
 - **Full** — Includes all available Postman API tools (100+ tools).
 Use the `--full` flag to enable this configuration.